sharwinbobde/sharwinbobde.github.io/README.md

 #### Intent-based Music Recommendation using Evolutionary Algorithms (Masters' Thesis)

 *Nov 2020 - Present*
 Using Evolutionary Algorithms to solve the multiobjective optimization problem of recommender systems.
-Here, specifically a lige scale music listening histories dataset. *Currently in progress*.
+Here, specifically a large scale music listening histories dataset. *Currently in progress*.

 #### Music genre classification analysis
 *June 2020*
 Project for CS4065 at TU Delft.
-Analysied the probjems with the task of music genre classification and large scale datasets in terms of their annotation and collection issues.
-Used a Convolutional Neural Network to uderstand the effect of data sampling techniques on classification strength.
+Analysed the problems with the task of music genre classification and large scale datasets in terms of their annotation and collection issues.
+Used a Convolutional Neural Network to understand the effect of data sampling techniques on classification strength.

-#### One Shot learning using Siamese Networks
+#### One-Shot learning using Siamese Networks
 *Mar 2020*
 Project for CS4240 at TU Delft.
 Reproduced the [original project](https://github.com/tensorfreitas/Siamese-Networks-for-One-Shot-Learning) and improved the training process using cyclic learning rate.

 #### Stance Detection for News Articles
 *Mar 2020*
 Project for IN4325 at TU Delft.
 Using Natural Language Processing (NLP) techniques to extract features from articles and exploiting Machine Learning to classify articles as *for, against or observing*.

 #### Lung Volume Visualization for 4D Lung Data
 *Dec 2019*